Sorry, you need to enable JavaScript to visit this website.

 Much like the monthly closings, each interim closing provides an opportunity for the District to closely analyze and adjust as necessary the general ledger accounts before year-end.
 Typically, the District conducts two interim closes each fiscal year—one for the period ending March 31 and another for the period ending June 30.

-In preparation for each interim closing, the Office of Financial Operations and Systems (OFOS) reviews the general ledger for the current year and reflects on past interim closings to determine the areas of financial operations (general ledger accounts) which may require closer scrutiny and examination.
-OFOS then develops specific interim closing instructions for distribution to agencies.
-These instructions are made available to agency financial managers and their respective staffs via the OCFO’s Intranet site.
-Agency personnel may also seek additional guidance on interim closing requirements by directly contacting OFOS staff.
+In preparation for each interim closing, OFOS reviews the general ledger for the current year and reflects on past interim closings to determine the areas of financial operations (general ledger accounts) which may require closer scrutiny and examination.
+OFOS then develops specific interim closing instructions and makes them available to agency financial managers and their respective staffs.

 Annual Closing